 with the top model at the root of the hierarchy.
 If a model hierarchy

 references the same model more than once, the referenced model appears

 multiple times in the instance view, once for each reference.
 For

 example, this view indicates that the model reference hierarchy for

 In an instance view, boxes represent a top model and model references.

 Boxes representing accelerated-mode instances (see Referenced Model Simulation Modes) have filled triangles

-in their corners; boxes representing normal-mode instances, have unfilled
+in their corners; boxes representing normal-mode instances have empty

 triangles in their corners.
-For example, the following diagram indicates
+For example, the previous diagram shows

 that one of the references to